mr-idula/wpcode/README.md

 Web Programming Project --> Neighborhood Gems

-This repository contains the code as well as pictures of the website I have created for my Web Programming Course (Spring 2023).

 Neighborhood Gems is a directory of Atlanta's local businesses.
 Users with access to the login information will be able to access this information.
 There are 4 categories: Lifestyle, Food & Drink, Nightlife, and Clothing.
 There is also a forum that allows users to comment local businessess they would like to add to the list.